Catholic Culture Series on "Faith and Reason"

 Jared Ortiz (Professor of Theology, Founder and Executive Director of the St. Benedict Institute, Hope College)

-March 20: Women and Philosophy in the Catholic Tradition
+March 20: Catholic Women in the Arts and Sciences: An Underappreciated Tradition

 Bronwen McShea (Professor of History, Augustine Institute)